Hannah Murray: Career

 In 2009, Murray appeared in the ITV adaptation of Agatha Christie's novel Why Didn't They Ask Evans?, playing Dorothy Savage.
 She also appeared in the thriller film Womb (2010).
 Later that year, Murray starred in an adaptation of Enda Walsh's Chatroom.
 The film premiered at the 2010 Cannes Film Festival.
 In early January, she appeared in the British television thriller Above Suspicion: the Red Dahlia, an adaptation of Linda La Plante's novel, in a small role.

 On 8 August 2011, HBO confirmed that Murray would portray Gilly in the second and third seasons of Game of Thrones.
 She was upgraded to a series regular for the fourth season.
 Her character is a young woman who has a baby by her own father, and becomes protected by the character Samwell Tarly.
 In 2012, she appeared in the action thriller film The Numbers Station.

 In 2013, Murray appeared in a two-episode feature, in the seventh and final series of Skins, where she reprised her role as a more serious, solemn, and independent adult Cassie Ainsworth.
 She also starred in the music video for "Your Cover's Blown" by Belle & Sebastian.

 In 2014, Murray starred in God Help the Girl, about three musicians in Glasgow.
 The film premiered at the Sundance Film Festival in January 2014, and Murray shared the World Cinema Dramatic Special Jury Award for the Delightful Ensemble Performance.
 Later that year she continued her role as Gilly in Game of Thrones season 4.
-She also starred in the acclaimed revival of Jean-Jacques Bernard’s play Martine, playing the title role.
-Her performance was considered one of the most beautiful and heartbreaking of the year by the public and critics, and she was nominated for Best Female Performance at the Off West End Awards.
+Playing the title role in the acclaimed revival of Jean-Jacques Bernard's play Martine, she was nominated for the 2014 Offie for Best Female Performance (Martine).